Bespoke, Custom & Personalised Cakes

 Design Input High.
 Moderate.
 Minimal.

 What Changes?
 The whole cake is developed around your concept.
-Parts of an existing design are adapted.
-A simple defined detail is added.
+The existing design is materially adapted.
+A simple identifying detail is added.

 Example A cake inspired by a memory, theme, event concept or private brief.
-An existing design reworked in different colours or selected finishes.
-A cake with a name, date or short message on a chocolate plaque.
+An existing design reworked with a figurine, themed elements, logo, portrait or another substantive decorative change.
+A cake with a name, age, date, initials, supplied photo print or short chocolate plaque message.

 Best For Original centrepieces and one-off ideas.
-Tailored versions of designs you already love.
-An elegant personal touch.
+Materially adapted versions of designs you already love.
+An elegant identifying detail.

 Time And Cost Usually the most involved route.
 Usually less involved than full bespoke.
 Usually the quickest and simplest route.

 Bespoke starts with your imagination.
-Custom starts with our design.
-Personalised keeps the design and adds one clear personal detail.
+Custom starts with our design and materially adapts it.
+Personalised keeps the design and adds one clear identifying detail.

 05 Why It Matters